DimBik/DimBik/README.md

 ### <ins>Identify LLM-generated text</ins>
 [Code](https://github.com/DimBik/DimBik/blob/main/Projects/Identify%20LLM%20generated%20text.ipynb)

 In the era of chatbots, AI-generated text is becoming increasingly sophisticated, distinguishing between human and LLM-generated content has become challenging.
-In educational perspective, academic integrity ensures that students work on their own, and therefore, in this project, I developed a machine learning model capable of identifying whether an essay is written by a human or LLM.
+In educational perspective, academic integrity ensures that students work on their own.
+Therefore, in this project, I developed a machine learning model capable of identifying whether an essay is written by a human or LLM.

-The initial dataset was limited to LLM-generated essays, therefore AI-generated essays were added and data augmentation was performed.
-Data cleaning pipelines were implemented to enhance data quality, including deletion of special characters, numbers and punctuations, and stemming.
-TF-IDF vectoriser was used, and preliminary external analysis showed that LLM uses shorter texts than human.
-Therefore and attribute which keeps tracking the number of words was included on the dataset.
+The initial dataset was limited to LLM-generated text, therefore AI-generated essays were added and data augmentation was performed.
+Data cleaning pipelines were implemented to enhance data quality, including stemming and deletion of special characters, numbers, punctuations and stop words.
+TF-IDF vectoriser was used, and preliminary external analysis showed that LLM uses shorter text than humans.
+Therefore an attribute which keeps tracking the number of words was included on the dataset.
 Lastly, unique words analysis for each class was conducted which shows the difference between human creativity and machine generation.

 The model should confidently indentify whether the essay is written by a human or not, and therefore the KPI to assess the model's performance is **_AUC_**.